polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/node/tx-pool.md

 Although it is possible, `validate_transaction` does not check whether calls to pallets will succeed.
 It is a potential DoS vector since all transactions in the network will be passed into `validate_transaction`.

-The `validate_transaction` function should focus on providing the necessary information for the pool to order and prioritise transactions, and quickly reject all transactions that are invalid or outdated.
+The `validate_transaction` function should focus on providing the necessary information for the pool to order and prioritize transactions, and quickly reject all transactions that are invalid or outdated.
 The function will be called frequently, potentially multiple times for the same transaction.
 It is also possible for `validate_transaction` to fail a dependent transaction that would pass `execute_block` if it were executed in the correct order.

 ## Further Reading
 - [Extrinsics](conceptual/node/extrinsics.md)